fr3dn3t/hbs-generator/README.md

 # hbs-generator
 Generator to create the hollow bone structure of a bird's bone for the use in 3D models and prints.

 Highly experimental at the moment, please wait fo a "usable" version.
-Otherwise feel free to contribute experimenting!